-Raised Garden beds are to be made out of untreated wood (or another material such as brick or stone).
+Raised Garden beds are to be made out of untreated wood or another material such as brick or stone.
 This helps maintain an aesthetically pleasing look for all residents in the area.
-Pressure treated lumber or lumber using creosote (rail ties) for cribbing around the garden is not permitted.
+Pressure treated lumber or lumber using creosote (rail ties) for cribbing around the garden is not safe and therefore not permitted.